Single-Course Dansk 5 ECTS

 Remarks

-Elective course: Electrical technology (requires permission from head of study)
+Elective course: Electrical technology (requires permission from the head of study)

-Elective course: Health technology (pre-approved as an elective course, meritorious for further studies within Medicine and Technology at DTU – Lyngby)
+Elective course: Health technology (pre-approved as an elective course, together with 62773 Electrophysics 1 and 62774 Electrophysics 2 gives course 62748 General and Electrochemistry access to the master degree study in Medicine and Technology at DTU – Lyngby)

 The course is held in Danish.